SakethReddyD/SignUpFlowProject/README.md

 This project automates the process of creating an account, signing in, and testing various scenarios on the website: [https://magento.softwaretestingboard.com/](https://magento.softwaretestingboard.com/).
 The automation covers positive and negative test cases to ensure the robustness of the account creation and sign-in functionalities.

+## Project Architecture
+This project is designed using the following principles and technologies:

+- **Selenium WebDriver**: For browser automation.
+- **Java**: Programming language for implementing the test scripts.
+- **Page Object Model (POM)**: To maintain a clear separation of test scripts and page element definitions.
+- **Behavior-Driven Development (BDD)**: Using Cucumber to define test scenarios in Gherkin syntax, ensuring readability and collaboration.
+- **Maven**: For project dependency management and build automation.
+- **TestNG**: For test execution and reporting.

 ## Project Description
 The project includes the following automated test cases: